moh3a/sacomi-sav/README.md

 ### Todo

 - style notifications toast
-- add features to the create column: checkboxes, datepickers, radio
+- add features to the create column: datepickers, radio
-- create the rest of the models (deliveries, staff)
+- create the rest of the models (deliveries, staff, caisse)
-- create db model for: caisse

 ### Prerequisites